oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ```

 The following combinations of `category` and `title` have a special
-meaning and MUST be used as stated below:
+meaning and SHALL be used as stated below:

 #figure(
   align(center)[#table(